Installing Sailfish X using Windows

 NOTE 2: PowerShell can also be launched from Windows 10 search utility (near bottom left corner).
 Then proceed to the Sailfish folder using the ‘cd’ command.

 4.7 Run command shown in chapter 4 “Enter unlock key” of Sony instructions.
+Use the unlock key from chapter 4.0.
+Do not forget to add the ‘0x’ prefix.

 The bootloader is now unlocked, allowing you to install Sailfish X to your device.